m-zakeri/m-zakeri.github.io/content/pages/about.md

 ## Skills

+I am an expert researcher and developer of intelligent software systems.
+Intelligent systems use artificial intelligence to solve real-world or scientific problems.
+They are mainly based on the software 2.0 paradigm in which a learning algorithm forms the kernel of the software system.
 As a software and machine intelligence engineer, I know about software development methodologies, software architectures, enterprise applications design and development, machine learning, computer programming, and networks.
 I am an expert in object-oriented design, databases, and ORMs.
 During the IUST M.Sc. and Ph.D. programs, I learned about compiler design, program analysis, software reverse engineering techniques, secure and dependable software systems design, distributed systems and computing (cluster, grid, and cloud), IoT, game theory, machine learning, and natural language processing.
 My skills are as follows:

 * Software engineering